Gluten Free Quinoa + Chia Bread

-- Soak quinoa in plenty of cold water overnight in the fridge.
+- Soak quinoa in plenty of water overnight in the fridge.

-- Soak chia seed in ½ cup water until gel like - this can be done overnight as well, but just give it a few stirs at the beginning.
+- Soak chia seed in 250 ml of water until gel-like this can be done overnight as well, but just give it a few stirs at the beginning.

-- Place the quinoa into a food processor.
+- Place the drained quinoa into a food processor.

-- Add chia gel, ½ cup of water, olive oil, baking soda, sea salt and lemon juice.
+- Add chia gel and extra 60 ml of water, plus the olive oil, baking soda, sea salt and lemon juice.